CodeTheCity/ctc21_nautical_wrecks/README.md

 This is project started as part of [CTC21: Put Your City on the Map](https://github.com/CodeTheCity/CTC21), which ran Saturday 28th Nov 2020 and Sunday 29th Nov 2020.

-There are a hundreds of ship wrecks off the coast of Scotland which could be seen from [Marine Scotland's website](https://marinescotland.atkinsgeospatial.com/nmpi/default.aspx?layers=577)
+There are thousands of ship wrecks off the coast of Scotland which could be seen from [Marine Scotland's website](https://marinescotland.atkinsgeospatial.com/nmpi/default.aspx?layers=577)

 <img src="/CTC21/MarineScotlandWrecks.png" width="500">